How to Celebrate Mardi Gras With Zero Waste

 Article continues below advertisement

-So with the coronavirus pandemic certainly keeping celebrations a bit more lowkey this year, 2021 is the perfect time to try to have a sustainable Mardi Gras.
-Keep reading for our best tips for keeping Mardi Gras — which is coming up on Feb.
-16, 2021 — as zero waste as possible, while still enjoying Fat Tuesday in all its glory.
+There's no time like the present to try to make your Mardi Gras a bit more environmentally sustainable than it was last year.
+Keep reading for our best tips for keeping Mardi Gras 2024 as zero-waste as possible, while still enjoying Fat Tuesday in all its glory.

 Have a sustainable Mardi Gras with reusable and biodegradable throws.

 Mardi Gras beads and accessories are also known as throws — because they are thrown into crowds during Mardi Gras parades and celebrations.
-So for that reason, simply reusing beads year after year isn’t always an option (though if you’re celebrating at home this year, we highly recommend saving your throws to reuse next year!), and it’s imperative that people start using biodegradable alternatives to plastic-based beads.
+So for that reason, simply reusing beads year after year isn’t always an option, and it’s imperative that people start using biodegradable alternatives to plastic-based beads.

-In 2019, Louisiana State University Professor Naohiro Kato invented biodegradable Mardi Gras beads and doubloons made from algae, which seem to still be in development — but if you’re a NOLA local, maybe you can find a way to score some prototypes from Professor Kato.
+In 2019, Louisiana State University Professor Naohiro Kato made headlines for inventing biodegradable Mardi Gras beads and doubloons made from algae.
+His creations have had a long and expensive development process.
 Fortunately, there are plenty of other options you can still score before the big day.

 Get Grounds Krewe’s edible Mardi Gras beads.

-The organization Grounds Krewe sells Local Flavor Consumable Throws, which are biodegradable, reusable jute bags filled with coffee beans, red beans, and a mix of jambalaya beans.
-After the celebrations, you can cook and then eat or brew the beans!
+The organization Grounds Krewe sells Throw Some Local Flavor throws, which are biodegradable, reusable jute bags filled with coffee beans, red beans, and a mix of jambalaya beans.
+If you have beans left after the celebrations, you can cook and then eat or brew the beans!

 Get these earrings made from upcycled wood tokens.